HannaMussa/zanzibartours/README.md

 From the first click, users should immediately recognize that the website focuses on Zanzibar tours.
 This is accomplished with a full-width, autoplaying carousel designed to capture attention.
 High-resolution images are used to enhance visual appeal and create an engaging experience.

 ### Color Scheme
+-what was used ti generate color pallete () what was color theme, and why?

 ### Typography

+- [Lato](https://fonts.google.com/specimen/Lato) was selected as the primary font for the body text.

+- [Playfair Display](https://fonts.google.com/specimen/Playfair+Display) was used for headings and subheadings.

-- Lato was selected as the primary font for the body text, with sans-serif as a fallback in case Lato fails to load.
+ - [Sans-serif](https://fonts.google.com/?query=sans-serif) was used as a fallback font in case the other fonts fails to load.

-- For headings and subheadings, Playfair Display was used, with Georgia as the backup font.

 Lato was chosen for its readability and clarity, while Playfair Display, commonly used on luxury websites, provides a blend of traditional and modern aesthetics.
 The contrast between Lato and Playfair Display creates a visually appealing and well-balanced typographic combination.

-FontAwesome icons were used across the site, primarily in the footer.

 ### New Site Users